 With work set to finalise onsite in December 2021, we look forward to a future public open day soon.
 If you’ve ever wondered how a solar panel makes electricity and/or how renewable energy empowers local communities and is changing Australia’s energy market (for good!), then watch this space!

-Please find the City of Sydney’s media release here.
+The City of Sydney’s media available release here.

-If you’d like to learn more about our projects, or how your business could get connected to projects like the Shoalhaven Community Solar Farm, reach out to the friendly Flow Power team here:
+If you’d like to learn more about our projects, or how your business could get connected to projects like the Shoalhaven Community Solar Farm, reach out to the friendly Flow Power team:

 Alternatively, you can submit your questions through our website contact form here.